hvianna/audioMotion-analyzer/README.md

 ```

 This will insert the analyzer canvas inside the *#container* element and start the visualization of audio coming from the *#audio* element.

-## Constructor

-`new AudioMotionAnalyzer( [container], [{options}] )`

-Creates a new instance of audioMotion-analyzer.

-The analyzer canvas will be created and appended to the HTML element referenced by `container`.

-If `container` is undefined, the canvas will be appended to the document's body.

 ### Options